Investigating the paranormal with science, technology and parapsychology

-Alternatively, ITC insertion could possibly occur during the audio processing stage (or demodulation) when the audio signal is removed from the carrier.
+It seems more likely that ITC insertion perhaps occurs during the audio processing stage (or demodulation) when the audio signal is removed from the carrier.
 The P-SB7 device is capable of direct audio coupling when placed in close proximity to audio emission sources.

 Either rationale may explain why P-SB7/ITC audio is heard over several frequency steps for the radio receiver and across radio bands.
 Put another way, P-SB7/ITC audio is essentially EVP that are heard in real-time.

 Nonetheless in light of these cautions, recommend future P-SB7 experimentation is performed in conjunction with an RF Spectrum Analyzer to visualize RF environmentals.
-Also experimentation with EVP and ITC might employ Faraday cages, RF suppression or bandpass filtering capabilities to block undesired RF transmissions.
+Also experimentation with EVP and ITC might employ various signal conditioning techniques to include noise suppression or bandpass filtering to block unwanted transmissions and noise.